- Ground floor accommodation

 - Pub/shop < 1 mile

 This Newlyn holiday accommodation is a lovely ground floor flat in an imposing Victorian house, situated in an elevated position overlooking Newlyn Harbour, with St Michael's Mount in the distance.
 You will be sure of a warm welcome in this light and airy Newlyn holiday cottage, whose features include tall ceilings, an elegant fireplace and sunny courtyard garden.
 There are magnificent views of the busy working harbour from the living room of this Newlyn holiday cottage, which provides spacious accommodation for two in an interesting harbour town.
 There are several art galleries within walking distance of this Newlyn holiday cottage, including the Penlee House Gallery & Museum.
 Further afield from this Newlyn holiday cottage there are many attractions including Land's End, St Ives and the outdoor Minack Theatre.
-An ideal base to explore the heritage and culture of south Cornwall.
+An ideal base to explore the heritage and culture of west Cornwall.

 All ground floor.
 One double bedroom.
 Bathroom with corner bath, separate shower cubicle, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with fireplace with electric fire.